WHO NEEDS A FIRE SAFETY RISK ASSESSMENT?

 If an accident occurs and the assessment is thought to be insufficient, the Responsible Person can face an unlimited fine or up to two years in prison.

-To absolutely prove competence, Fire Risk Assessors should be members of the Institute of Fire Safety Managers, and have completed risk assessment courses accredited by the institute.
+To absolutely prove competence, Fire Risk Assessors should have regular training and assessment from bodies like the FPA or the Institute of Fire Safety Managers..